Key takeaways:

 What is a Prediction Market Platform and Why Does Cost Vary?

 A prediction market platform is a digital system where users trade on the probability of future events.
-Instead of placing fixed-odds bets, users buy and sell outcome-based contracts whose prices change in real time as market activity shifts.
+Instead of fixed-odds bets, users buy and sell outcome-based contracts whose prices update in real time as trading activity shifts.

-Each contract represents a possible outcome of an event.
-The contract price reflects the collective probability assigned by participants.
-When the event is resolved, contracts linked to the correct outcome settle at full value, while the others expire with no value.
+Each contract represents one possible outcome of an event.
+The price reflects the collective probability assigned by all participants.
+When the event resolves, contracts linked to the correct outcome settle at full value ($1.00 per share), and all others expire worthless.

 Factors Affecting Prediction Market Platform Development Cost in 2026